QSI-Foundation/TechnicalDocumentation/BeforeYouBegin.rst

 ASSET INTEGRITY MANAGEMENT (AIM)
 ---------------------------------

-One of the key concerns in implementing the infrastructure for an IT network, is the integrity of not only the hardware assets connecting to the network, but also ensuring that only trust applications can be executed within the trusted hardware device.
+One of the key concerns in implementing the infrastructure for an IT network, is the integrity of not only the hardware assets connecting to the network, but also ensuring that only trusted applications can be executed within the trusted hardware device.

 Asset Integrity Management (AIM), which adheres to the ISO standard, IEC 62443[1], ensures that all covered assets can neither be spoofed nor modified without detection and covers both hardware assets as well as software (virtual) assets.
 Additionally, AIM can also be configured such that only trusted applications (i.e., virtual assets) are allowed to execute on a given trusted hardware platform (i.e., hardware asset).
 Thus, preventing unwanted applications such as ransomware, zero-day attacks, and other malware from executing.

-As part of addressing IEC 62443, AIM not only authenticates the integrity of individual hardware assets and/or software (virtual) assets, but also authenticate the integrity of groups of hardware assets forming a subsystem or system and within a hierarchical methodology, including groups of subsystems.
+As part of addressing IEC 62443, AIM not only authenticates the integrity of individual hardware assets and/or software (virtual) assets, but also authenticates the integrity of group of hardware assets forming a subsystem or system and within a hierarchical methodology, including groups of subsystems.

 All inter-module communication, utilizes an expanded concept of QSRs in order to ensure the highest possible level of security and integrity for communication between devices.

 Although, AIM is primarily a runtime application, ideally, AIM is additionally anchored within the boot code of a specific device.
-The advantage of doing so, is twofold.
+The advantage of doing so, is for the following three reasons:

-First, AIM anchored within the boot code implements a secure boot mechanism.
-Second, AIM eliminates the possibility of any potentially illicit modifications to the runtime applications by cross referencing each application as a separate virtual asset with an associated QSI IM Integrity Code that is maintained within a secure trust zone (preferably a hardware trust zone).
+1) AIM anchored within the boot code implements a secure boot mechanism.

+2) Second, AIM eliminates the possibility of any potentially illicit modifications to the runtime applications by cross referencing each application as a separate virtual asset with an associated QSI IM Integrity Code that is maintained within a secure trust zone (preferably a hardware trust zone).
 If the integrity code that is calculated does not match the integrity code stored within the trust zone, then the asset is flagged and not allowed to load.

-Third, during runtime, AIM periodically monitors each software asset and flags and isolates any potential asset that no longer matches the expected value of the precalculated integrity code stored within the trust zone.
+3) Third, during runtime, AIM periodically monitors each software asset and flags and isolates any potential asset that no longer matches the expected value of the precalculated integrity code stored within the trust zone.

 CONCLUSION
 ----------